 For a full list of terms and technical overview Wikipedia is an excellent resource.

 Lithium Polymer (often abbreviated LiPo) batteries are very useful for embedded electronics.
 They offer the highest density readily available on the market.
 Because cell phones predominantly use this battery type, they are easy to find for reasonable prices.
 They do require special charging, so be sure to use the right charger for the job.
+SparkFun carries a variety of 3.7V Lithium Polymer batteries - many of which are listed below.
+The capacity of the battery you choose will depend on the intended run time of your project, size constraints, and other factors.

 An individual LiPo cell has a nominal voltage of 3.7V.
 When fully charged you will see nearly 4.3V on the cell but it will quickly drop to 3.7V under normal use.
 When depleted, the cell will be around 3V.
 This means your project will need to handle various voltages if you are running directly from a cell.
 If you need 5V you will need to combine two LiPos in series to create a 7.4V pack and regulate down to 5V.